khushbukosti2898/AdminPanel/README.md

 i18next Integration
 Supports multiple languages, with language files located in the locales folder.
-Languages can be easily added by updating the translation files in locales and using the useTranslation hook for dynamic content.
+Currently it is implemented for dashboard only.

 Design Choices

 1. Component-Driven Architecture
    The app is designed around reusable React components like PageHeader, SummaryCard, and ChartComponent.
 This modular approach ensures scalability and maintainability as more features are added.
 2. i18next for Localization
    i18next was chosen for its flexibility and ease of integration into React applications.
-The project can easily support additional languages by adding translation files.
+The project can easily support additional languages by adding translation files
 3. Material-UI for Styling
    The application uses Material-UI components (Grid, Stack, etc.) to ensure consistent, responsive layouts and user-friendly design.
 4. ECharts for Charting